 The first step is just clicking one of the links above.

-With money concerns firmly out of the picture, now all you need to do is make the time for language learning, and you’re all set to start heading towards fluency!
+Now all you need to do is make the time for language learning, and you’re all set to start heading toward fluency!